hheinzer/scratch/tensor/README.md

 **`tensor_matmul`** Matrix multiply.
 Supports batched matmul with broadcasting over leading dimensions, and handles transposed inputs without copying.

-**`tensor_shuffle`** Apply the same random permutation to a set of tensors along a given axis.
+**`tensor_shuffle`** In-place operation.
+Apply the same random permutation to a set of tensors along a given axis.
 Useful for shuffling paired arrays (e.g. inputs and labels) in lockstep.

 ## I/O